 - Take action to protect your credit promptly after you separate to avoid unfair charges

-> - Anything else the judge, attorneys, or other mediator deems fair
+- Anything else the judge, attorneys or the other arbiter deems fair

->

-> Be sure to pay only your fair share in the divorce.
+Be sure to pay only your fair share in the divorce.
 Protect your assets and follow any rulings ordered by a judge during your divorce settlement.

 You may find that you have more liabilities than you originally believed, with these among the most common types: